RavaniRoshan/pdfcon/README.md

-# HTML to PDF Generator
+# content.io - Creative PDF Generator

-A Python-based HTML to PDF conversion tool using the [Doppio API](https://doppio.sh).
-This project converts professionally styled HTML templates into high-quality PDF documents with support for custom styling, page breaks, and print-optimized layouts.
+An AI-powered creative workspace that transforms your ideas into professionally styled PDFs using natural language prompts.
+Perfect for LinkedIn content, blog posts, emails, and other professional content, content.io eliminates the confusion around creating styled, curated PDFs that align with your professional goals.

 ## 📋 Features

+- **🤖 AI-Powered Content Creation**: Transform natural language prompts into structured, professional PDFs using Claude, OpenAI, or Gemini
-- **🎨 Professional Styling**: Modern, clean design with CSS variables and print-optimized layouts
+- **🎨 Professional Styling**: Beautiful templates and professional formatting for all content types
-- **📄 Template-Based**: Separate HTML templates for easy content management
+- **📝 Dual Input Modes**: Prompt-to-PDF mode for AI assistance or Markdown mode for precise control
-- **🔒 Secure**: API key-based authentication with environment variable support
+- **🔒 Secure & Private**: API key-based authentication with environment variable support
-- **⚡ Fast**: Efficient PDF rendering with configurable wait conditions
-- **🛠️ Flexible**: Customizable page formats, backgrounds, and rendering options
-- **📊 Detailed Output**: File size reporting and clear status messages
+- **⚡ Instant Results**: Generate professional PDFs in seconds
+- **📱 Responsive Interface**: Modern, user-friendly web interface optimized for all devices

 ## 🚀 Quick Start

 ### Prerequisites

 - Python 3.8 or higher
+- AI API key (Claude, OpenAI, or Gemini)
-- Doppio API key (sign up for free at [doppio.sh](https://doppio.sh))
+- Doppio.sh API key for PDF generation

 ### Installation